Furry Fresh: Is Peppermint Oil Safe for Dogs?

 Closeup of peppermint for dogs

 People praise peppermint for keeping our breath fresh.
-And with countless dental chews for dogs made with peppermint as a key ingredient, we all assume that the ingredient has the same benefits for our pups.
-But is peppermint safe for dogs to consume?
+And with countless dental chews for dogs made with peppermint oil as a key ingredient, we all assume that the ingredient has the same benefits for our pups.
+But is peppermint oil safe for dogs to consume?
 Can dogs and cats eat peppermint?
 Are all forms of peppermint created equal?
+In this article, you'll learn everything you need to know about peppermint and peppermint oil for dogs!

 Is peppermint oil safe for dogs?